Olaxan/dual-deserts/README.md

 (Ju, Losasso, Schaefer, & Warren, 2002).

 This algorithm was selected over similar, simpler methods for two reasons:
-First and foremost, it is wellrenowned and delivers good results.
+First and foremost, it is well-renowned and delivers good results.
 Secondly, I wanted to challenge myself with a more complex algorithm.

 The idea was to create a sandbox with volumetric, destructible terrain,